llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 G_FMINNUM_IEEE
 ^^^^^^^^^^^^^^

-Perform floating-point minimum on two values, following the IEEE-754 2008 definition.
+Perform floating-point minimum on two values, following IEEE-754 definitions.
 This differs from FMINNUM in the handling of signaling NaNs.

 If one input is a signaling NaN, returns a quiet NaN.
+This matches IEEE-754 2008's minnum/maxnum for signaling NaNs (which differs from 2019).

+These treat -0 as ordered less than +0, matching the behavior of IEEE-754 2019's minimumNumber/maximumNumber (which was unspecified in 2008).

 G_FMAXNUM_IEEE
 ^^^^^^^^^^^^^^

-Perform floating-point maximum on two values, following the IEEE-754 2008 definition.
+Perform floating-point maximum on two values, following IEEE-754 definitions.
 This differs from FMAXNUM in the handling of signaling NaNs.

 If one input is a signaling NaN, returns a quiet NaN.
+This matches IEEE-754 2008's minnum/maxnum for signaling NaNs (which differs from 2019).

+These treat -0 as ordered less than +0, matching the behavior of IEEE-754 2019's minimumNumber/maximumNumber (which was unspecified in 2008).

 G_FMINIMUM
 ^^^^^^^^^^